The urogenital system arises from intermediate mesoderm which forms a urogenital ridge on either side of the aorta.

 D. 46,XX DSD - masculinized external genitalia due to congenital adrenal hyperplasia

-Increased production of weak androgenic hormones from the adrenal gland (can’t make cortisol but can make androgens such as androstenedione) results in weak virilization of external genitalia:
+Increased production of weak androgenic hormones from the adrenal gland (can’t make cortisol or aldosterone but can make androgens such as androstenedione) results in weak virilization of external genitalia:

 Partial or complete fusion of labia majora